juangamella/sempler/docs/source/index.rst

 Overview
 --------

 The semi-synthetic data generation procedure is implemented in the class :class:`sempler.DRFNet`.
+For now, only an `R` implementation of Distributional Random Forests [2] is available.
+Thus, to run the procedure you will additionally need

+- an `R` installation; you can find an installation guide `here <https://rstudio-education.github.io/hopr/starting.html>`__
+- the `R` package ``drf``, which you can install by typing ``install.packages("drf")`` in an R terminal

-Additionally, you can generate purely synthetic data from general structural causal models with additive noise.
+Sempler also allows you can generate purely synthetic data from general structural causal models with additive noise.
 Two classes are defined for this purpose.

 - :class:`sempler.ANM` is for general (acyclic) additive noise SCMs.
 Any assignment function is possible, as are the distributions of the noise terms.
 - :class:`sempler.LGANM` is for linear Gaussian SCMs.
 While this is also possible with :class:`sempler.ANM`, this class simplifies the interface and offers the additional functionality of sampling "in the population setting", i.e. by returning a symbolic gaussian distribution (see :func:`sempler.LGANM.sample` and :class:`sempler.NormalDistribution`).